About

 You wouldn’t tell it from my accent, but I was born and raised in Wales.
 I went to London to study journalism and spent about seven years working in print and radio, mostly as a staff news reporter.
 My earliest online credit is a 1996 research byline from the Independent on Sunday.

 After that, I spent about five years traveling around the world.
-To fund myself, I did a lot of office temping jobs, but I also did a few stints working on sailing ships.
+To fund myself, I did a lot of office temping jobs, but I also did several stints working on sailing ships including a few weeks as relief ship’s cook.

 While not reflecting my current standard of writing, my undergraduate dissertation Animal Rights in the British Broadsheet does contain original research.
-It also demonstrates that it is possible to convert a Mac Word 5.1 document to DocBook, although the images reflect the limitations of the original format.
 My paper on Square-Rig Sailing was submitted in completion of the requirements of a City & Guilds in Technical Communications Techniques.
 My graduate dissertation Why Don’t Women Play Video Games? was researched and written in a hurry, but contains some unexpected findings.
+During my break from technical writing, I started a weekly blog with a focus on technology called “Byte High, No Limit”.

 author